Anushka Shetty

 She made her acting debut with the 2005 Telugu film Super, which garnered her a Filmfare Best Supporting Actress – Telugu nomination.
 The following year, she starred in S. S. Rajamouli's blockbuster hit Vikramarkudu.
 Her further releases Lakshyam (2007), Souryam (2008), and Chintakayala Ravi (2008) were also box office successes.
 In 2009, Shetty played dual roles in the Telugu dark fantasy film Arundhati, which led her to her first Filmfare Award for Best Actress – Telugu, and Nandi Award.
 The following year, Shetty's portrayal of a prostitute in the acclaimed drama Vedam won her a second consecutive Best Actress Award from Filmfare.

 In the 2010s, Shetty also starred in Tamil cinema in the action films such as Vettaikaaran (2009), Singam (2010), Singam II (2013), and Yennai Arindhaal (2015), all of which were major commercial successes.
 She continued to draw praise from critics with her leading performances in the dramas Vaanam (2011), Deiva Thirumagal (2011) and Size Zero (2015).
 She portrayed the titular queen in the 2015 epic historical fiction Rudhramadevi, which won her the third Filmfare Award for Best Actress – Telugu.
 Shetty's portrayal of Princess Devasena in the Baahubali series (2015–17) received widespread acclaim.

+Shetty debuted in Malayalam with Kathanar – The Wild Sorcerer which marks her 50th film, is expected to release on 2026 second half.